-Students located at the Del Norte campus, Klamath-Trinity site, and the Mendocino campus take advantage of online courses.
+Students located at the Del Norte campus and Klamath-Trinity site take advantage of online courses.
 Most online courses receive more enrollments than face-to-face, evidenced by a larger average class size in online courses at census compared to face-to-face courses (Figure 1).